Introduction to Heptio Ark

-Ark leverages CRDs (Custom Resource Definitions) that allow you to extend the Kubernetes API with custom user defined resources.
+Ark leverages CRDs (Custom Resource Definitions) that allow you to extend the Kubernetes API with custom user-defined resources.
 CRDs replace the deprecated TPR (Third Party Resource) and are available in Kubernetes 1.7.
-Custom controllers complete the loop allowing developers to define behaviour based on state stored within Custom Resource Definitions.
+Custom controllers complete the loop allowing developers to define behavior based on the state stored within Custom Resource Definitions.

 Each of Ark’s operations (Backup, Restore and Schedules) are defined as CRD’s and have custom controllers that allow operations on the data they store.

 - Ark client: Allows you to query, create, and delete the Ark resources as desired.

 - Ark server: Runs all of the Ark controllers.
 Each controller watches its respective custom resource for API operations, performs validation, and handles the majority of the cloud API logic (e.g., interfacing with object storage and persistent volumes).